ataylor89/primes/README.md

 If the argument is less than 2, then the program indicates that it is neither prime nor composite.

-If the argument is greater than 2, then the program indicates whether it is prime or composite.
+If the argument is greater than or equal to 2, then the program indicates whether it is prime or composite.

 Here is a fun fact.
 A prime number has exactly two factors.
 For example, 2 has the factors 2 and 1.
 5 has the factors 5 and 1.